-- 1) At least 44 units of approved graduate study pertinent to the field of National Security Affairs, of which at least 16 units must be at the 4000 level. - 2) The completion of an approved sequence of courses in one of the areas of concentration: - a.
-Area Specialization: Completion of graduate courses in the geographic area of specialization, including a 4000 level course. - b.
-Functional Specialization: Completion of graduate courses in either Strategic Planning and International Organizations and Negotiations or Special Operations Low Intensity Conflict including a 4000 level course. - 3) Successful completion of departmental comprehensive examination or completion of an acceptable thesis. - 4) Language proficiency, when applicable, for geographic area specialization.
+- At least 44 units of approved graduate study pertinent to the field of National Security Affairs, of which at least 16 units must be at the 4000 level. - 2) The completion of an approved sequence of courses in one of the areas of concentration: - a.
+Area Specialization/Regional Intelligence: Completion of graduate courses in the geographic area of specialization, including two 4000 level courses. - b.
+Functional Specialization: Completion of graduate courses in GMI/Economic

+Intelligence, Strategic Planning and International Organizations and Negotiations, or Special Operations Low Intensity Conflict including two 4000 level courses.

+- 3) Successful completion of departmental comprehensive examination or completion of an acceptable thesis. - 4) Language proficiency, when applicable, for geographic area or Regional Intelligence specialization.